nine7nine/n7n-AGS-Shell/README.md

 - Dart-sass
 - Fd
 - Hyprland and Co.
-- Hyprgrass (Hyprland plugin: multi-touch support)
+- Hyprgrass (Plugin: Multi-touch support)
 - Hyprlock
 - Hyprpaper
 - Hyprpicker
-- Hyprspace (Hyprland plugin: Overview/Workspace Switcher)
+- Hyprspace (Plugin: Workspace Switcher)
 - Gnome-related Deps
 - Iwgtk
 - Matugen
 - Pavucontrol
 - WvKBD (and wvctl utlity found in ~/sources directory)

+Note: I use patches on Hyprspace (in this repo) and Wvkbd (https://github.com/nine7nine/wvkbd-n7n).
+I try to keep patching to a minimal, but sometimes it needs to happen.

 Font: